Skip to main content

 Accessing a service from outside the cluster

-• Prepare to make a POST request to https://{your_shakudo_domain}/auth/realms/{realm_name}/protocol/openid-connect/token, for example using curl or postman
+• Prepare to make a POST request to https://{your_shakudo_domain}/auth/realms/{realm_name}/protocol/openid-connect/token, for example using curl or Postman

-• {your_shakudo_domain} is the domain at which your keycloak is available, which is usually the same domain at which you access your cluster running Shakudo
+• {your_shakudo_domain} is the domain at which your Keycloak is available, which is usually the same domain at which you access your cluster running Shakudo

 • Set the Content-Type header to application/x-www-form-urlencoded